jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But they remained a set of printed books and CD's controlled by experts.

 Then came the world wide web (1991), a new technology that brought the internet, and the Internet Age, directly to Main Street.
-The web let ordinary people send and receive information.
+The web lets ordinary people send and receive information.
 This new technology unlocked many new tools like websites, forums, blogs, and something called "wikis."
 Wiki software lets anyone write or edit a webpage by pressing "edit now."
 All changes are saved, so anyone can erase errors or vandalism by pressing "undo now."
 For years programmers used wikis to write technical manuals collaboratively.

-As the web boomed in the late '90s, protagonist Jimmy Wales wondered if the web could upgrade encyclopedias.
+As the web boomed in the late '90s, protagonist Jimmy Wales wondered if the internet could upgrade encyclopedias.
 Today, most of us curious about things like the movies or candy apples know this story ends with a free online encyclopedia anyone can edit called Wikipedia.
 Indeed the online encyclopedia anyone can edit is the poster child for the era of mass-collaboration.

 But Wikipedia didn't start out as the favorite kid.

 Wikipedia started as Nupedia (2000), a free online copycat of Encyclopedia Britannica.
 Nupedia followed the Industrial Age rationale of making gates.
 It said only "expert" professors were qualified to write articles.
 Wikipedia (2001) was a side project.
 Only the programmers, designers, innovators of the Internet Age knew mass-collaboration was the way of the future.

-Everyone else didn't realize that with a new technological age, comes a modern philosophy as well.
+Everyone else didn't realize that a new technological age brings a modern philosophy as well.
 The first sign of a problem with Nupedia was that the professors didn't like to share their knowledge.
 In its first year, Nupedia had 12 articles.

 Wikipedia had 40,000.